-To ensure the proper administration of its financial affairs the Management Committee secure that one of its officers has the responsibility for the administration of those affairs; for the consortium that officer is the Director of Finance of Leicestershire County Council who is the 'Consortium Treasurer':
+To ensure the proper administration of its financial affairs, the Management Committee secure that one of its officers has the responsibility for the administration of those affairs; for the consortium, that officer is the Director of Finance of Leicestershire County Council who is the 'Consortium Treasurer'.

-These accounts were approved at a meeting of the Management Committee on 29 June 2022 s.
-Rolls
+These accounts were approved at a meeting of the Management Committee on 16 November 2022.